w0rtyy/Setting-up-a-ftp-server/README.md

 2. Prerequisites
 Before setting up the FTP server, ensure you have:

-•	A system running Ubuntu 24.04 (GUI or CLI).
+•A system running Ubuntu 24.04 (GUI or CLI).

-•	Sudo/root access.
+•Sudo/root access.

-•	A stable network connection.
+•A stable network connection.

 3. Installing vsftpd (Very Secure FTP Daemon) vsftpd is a widely used FTP server for Unix-based systems.